A Beginner’s Guide to Scuba Diving

 Shorties cover legs and arms halfway and are ideal for warmer water diving or shallow waters.
 Wetsuits can come in one piece or two separate pieces.
 The varying thickness of the material is determined by the diver’s needs.

 Drysuits are made with the same material as wetsuits but in a different form.
 They work similarly to wetsuits but are made for colder, deeper water.

 Drysuits are typically thinner and looser than wetsuits to allow extra insulated clothing to be worn underneath.
 A dry suit, unlike its counterpart, doesn’t allow any water to enter the suit.

 The air trapped in the suit requires additional buoyancy controlling devices to keep the diver at the correct depth; this kind of suit requires a more experienced diver due to its technicalities.

 Rash guards are an additional layer of protection for divers.
 They can save the diver from harmful rays from the sun by providing UV protection, as well as defense from stinging creatures in the water like fire coral.

 Rash guards are also a less painful way to get in and out of your wetsuit if your skin reacts to the material of wetsuits.
-Staying in the rubber, lycra or nylon material can be quite irritable; the rash guard will protect your skin.
+Staying in the rubber, lycra, or nylon material can be quite irritable; the rash guard (how do you find the right one?) will protect your skin.